August Ning

 Research Interests

-My research focuses on computer architecture under (very broadly defined) economics constraints.
-I am interested in how semiconductor supply chains, manufacturing costs, and economic trends ultimately affect chip and system designs.
+My research focuses on computer architecture and systems under (very broadly defined) economics constraints.
+I am interested in how factors such as semiconductor manufacturing, economic trends, and policies/regulations ultimately affect chip and system designs.

-Closer to traditional computer architecture, I am interested in sustainability, hardware security, chiplet architectures, and software-hardware co-design via the DECADES Project.
+Closer to traditional computer architecture, I am interested in sustainability, chiplet architectures, software-hardware co-design (DECADES Project) and sys for ML (SAIL@Princeton).

 Additionally, I am passionate about building research and student communities.
-I serve on the Computer Architecture Student Association steering committee and often organize social events with the Princeton computer architects.
-I am the graduate liason for Princeton ACM.
+I serve on the Computer Architecture Student Association steering committee and I am the graduate liason for Princeton ACM.
+I am also a resident graduate student at Whitman College.
 If you’re ever in the Princeton area or meet me at a conference, please reach out and say hello!

 Publications